We're here to help.

 Regular Decision Deadline: Jan 5

 There’s an old cheesy joke that goes like this: A college student is standing in the “10 items or less” checkout lane at a grocery store in Boston.
 When she finally gets to the register, it turns out she has 12 items.
 The cashier rolls her eyes and says, “Okay, so either you’re from Harvard and you can’t count or you’re from MIT and you can’t read.”
 (Badum-chhh!)
 Sadly, you will be expected to read and write in college—even at MIT!
-In fact, MIT admissions cares so much about your writing that they’ve concocted their own separate application with four required essays.
-Don’t worry, though, you’ll also get to show off your counting skills thanks to each essay’s pretty tight word count: 200 words.
-(Though the application will accept up to 225.)
+In fact, MIT admissions cares so much about your writing that they’ve concocted their own separate application with five short essays.
+Don’t worry, though, you’ll also get to show off your counting skills thanks to each essay’s tight word count.
 So the real challenge of this application is crafting tight, incisive essays that tell focused stories about your life.
 Got it?
 Okay!

 Alright, now let’s dig in!